gurumojo/text/neurodiversity/diagnosis.md

 shouting over adults with lived experience who in chorus (using approaches ranging from gentle to bombastic) admonish them to adopt simple and effective behavioral changes of their own.
-For something only diagnosed via behavioral indicators we've allowed quite a broad brush to paint over speculation and bias by employing the haughty medicalized nature of the language used in describing others' lives instead of raising up those different, and at times challenging, voices to speak for themselves.
+For something only diagnosed via behavioral indicators, we've allowed quite a broad brush to paint over speculation and bias by employing the haughty medicalized nature of the language used in describing others' lives instead of raising up those different, and at times challenging, voices to speak for themselves.

 With a cursory glance at Autism Advocacy, all focus would seem to be on prevention and cures.
-Let me assure you these practices equate to eugenics, torture, and murder.
+Let me assure you these practices equate to [eugenics](./glossary.md#eugenics), torture, and murder.
 Spend some time on a dive into web search results on Ole Ivar Løvaas if you're finding it difficult to come along with me on this....

   <patiently breathes, stims, and collects thoughts to continue>